OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/10-Testing_for_Weaker_Authentication_in_Alternative_Channel.md

 Even if the primary authentication mechanisms do not include any vulnerabilities, it may be that vulnerabilities exist in alternative legitimate authentication user channels for the same user accounts.
 Tests should be undertaken to identify alternative channels and, subject to test scoping, identify vulnerabilities.

 The alternative user interaction channels could be utilized to circumvent the primary channel, or expose information that can then be used to assist an attack against the primary channel.
-Some of these channels may themselves be separate web applications using different host names or paths.
+Some of these channels may themselves be separate web applications using different hostnames or paths.
 For example:

 - Standard website
 - Mobile, or specific device, optimized website